Battle of Malplaquet: Aftermath

-Although horrified by the casualties, contemporaries considered Malplaquet a victory for the Grand Alliance, and most modern historians concur.
+Despite incurring higher casualties, contemporaries considered Malplaquet an Allied victory, and modern historians generally concur.
 The French focused on the losses they had inflicted, Boufflers reporting to Louis XIV "...misfortune compels me to announce the loss of another battle, but I can assure your Majesty misfortune has never been accompanied by greater glory".
 In a similar vein, Villars later wrote: "If God grants us the grace to lose such a battle again, Your Majesty can count on all of his enemies being destroyed".

-The Prince of Orange was left to oversee the siege of Mons, which surrendered on 21 October.
-Despite this loss, in the long term Malplaquet arguably allowed Louis to negotiate far better terms at Utrecht in 1713 than those available in 1709.
-When negotiations resumed in March 1710, the French strategic position was largely unchanged, but Maplaquet accentuated Allied divisions over war aims and their associated cost.
+The Prince of Orange was left to capture Mons, which surrendered on 21 October.
+Despite this, in the long term Malplaquet arguably allowed Louis to obtain better terms at Utrecht in 1713 than those available in 1709.
+When peace talks resumed in March 1710, the French strategic position was largely unchanged, but the battle exacerbated Allied divisions over war aims and their associated cost.
 (Note: In 1709, Parliament approved expenditures of £6.4 million, up from £5.0 million in 1706; by the end of 1710, these had doubled to £12.9 million.)
-Even before the 1709 campaign, Marlborough himself felt Whig demands of "No Peace Without Spain" were excessive.
-In that respect, Malplaquet had less impact on British policy than Spanish successes the same year at Alicante and La Gudina, which made prospects of victory there increasingly remote.
+Even before the 1709 campaign, Marlborough himself felt Whig demands were excessive.
+With regards to British policy, Malplaquet was less significant than the defeats at Alicante and La Gudina, which made prospects of victory in Spain increasingly remote.